ttu/ttu.github.io/_posts/2023-2-22-django-performance-debugging.md

 Now unnecessary authentication is not done.

-### Solution 2: Force DRF to use lazy object for request.user
+### Solution 2: Force DRF to Use Lazy Object for request.user

 Check example from this GitHub issue on how to override DRF's `request.user` to return a lazy-object.